micoma-nl/html-it/README.md

-# ✍️ HTML IT – Lightweight WYSIWYG Editor
+# ✍️ HTML IT – Lightweight Bootstrap 5 WYSIWYG Editor

 **HTML IT** is a fast, simple, and reusable WYSIWYG editor that you can easily integrate into any HTML project.
 It only requires Bootstrap 5 and a single class on your `<textarea>` — and you're good to go!